wojtih/attr_trackable/README.md

 ## Usage

-For example if Yu want to track first_name and last_name attributes of Your model
+For example if You want to track first_name and last_name attributes of Your model
 ```ruby
 class Person < ActiveRecord::Base
   attr_trackable :first_name, :last_name